romainjysch/cisco-ios-backup/README.md

 As a network engineer who is learning Python programming, I have developed a script that performs backups of Cisco IOS switches.
 The script utilizes the Netmiko library to establish SSH connections with the switches and retrieve the configuration using three different commands: 'show run', 'show vlan', and 'show ver'.
 The collected  information is then saved in separate text files for each switch.

+Please feel free to use and modify this script according to your specific needs.
+As I'm a beginner in Python, if you encounter any issues or have suggestions for improvements, please don't hesitate to reach out.

 ### Backup Process

 The script performs the following backup process: